emustudio/emustudio.github.io/_documentation/user/_doc/application/index.md

 emuStudio accepts several command line arguments.
 Their description is accessible with `--help` argument:

 	$ ./emuStudio --help
-	 --auto            : run the emulation automation (default: false) --config filename : load configuration with file name --help            : output this message (default: true) --input filename  : use the source code given by the file name --nogui           : try to not show GUI in automation (default: false) --waitmax X       : wait for emulation finish max X milliseconds (default: -1)
+	 -a (--auto)            : run the emulation automation (default: false) -c (--config) filename : load configuration with file name -h (--help)            : output this message (default: true) -i (--input) filename  : use the source code given by the file name -n (--nogui)           : try to not show GUI in automation (default: false) -s (--programStart) X  : set program start address (default: 0) -w (--waitmax) X       : wait for emulation finish max X milliseconds (default: -1)

 Most of these arguments are self-explanatory.
-Some of them have meaning only when emulation automation is turned on (`--nogui`, `--waitmax`).
+Some of them have meaning only when emulation automation is turned on (`--nogui`, `--waitmax`, `--programStart`).

 [java11]: https://jdk.java.net/archive/